The Hospital provides a number of facilities for patients and visitors. For further information on these services, please read below.

 - Entry pass x six times within a three month period: €25

 As we do not have the space to offer free parking to patients who have to stay in the hospital for a long period of time, we suggest that, where possible, you arrange with someone to bring you to and collect you from the hospital.

 Paying Your Bill

 You can now pay your hospital bill online.
 Simply click on the Pay Online tab on the Hospital's home page.
-You can also pay your bill at the Patient Accounts Cash Office which is open Monday to Friday from 9am to 1pm.

 Letters and parcels are delivered to the wards on a daily basis.
 Letters may be posted in the letter box in the main atrium of the Hospital.
 The large green postbox can be found on the right hand side of the front doors as you walk out of the Hospital.
 If you are restricted to your bed, the ward clerks will post your letters.

 All patients will be able to receive some radio stations via the handset that is by their bedside.

 The Hospital is monitored by CCTV cameras both internally and externally, 24 hours a day.

 Security Officers manage traffic control and routinely patrol all areas of the buildings and grounds.